Home » Tennis Court » Tennis Court Construction and Resurfacing Guide for Broward County, FL

 Tennis Court Systems:

-- DecoTurf®: The trusted surface of the US Open from 1978 to 2019, offering a range of ITF pace ratings to suit all levels of play.
+- DecoTurf®: The official surface of the US Open from 1978 to 2019, offering a range of ITF pace ratings suitable for all levels of play.

-- Plexipave: This top-tier surface has been chosen for major tournaments, including the Australian Open (2008-2019) and the BNP Paribas Open, recognized for its superior quality.
+- Plexipave: Selected for major tournaments such as the Australian Open (2008-2019) and the BNP Paribas Open, Plexipave is celebrated for its top-tier performance and durability.

-- Rebound Ace®: Known for its cushioned, multi-layered construction, this surface is ideal for sports like netball and basketball.
+- Rebound Ace®: Known globally for its cushioned, multi-layered design, Rebound Ace® is ideal for a variety of sports, including netball and basketball.

-- Premier Sports Coatings®: These performance coatings are tailored for use in residential courts, clubs, universities, and recreational facilities.
+- Premier Sports Coatings®: These high-performance coatings are perfect for residential courts, clubs, universities, and recreational facilities, providing long-lasting durability.

 Certifications & Memberships: